StackAndHeap/angular-mixin/README.md

 angular-mixin
 =============

-extends angular module with a mixin() method so that mixins can be configured in an Angular module.
+Extending Angular to provide a mixin() method in an Angular module.